-In the week that King Mswati III the absolute monarch of Swaziland / Eswatini received and as birthday gifts it is reported that children collapsed with hunger in their school because the government had not paid for food for them.
+In the week that King Mswati III the absolute monarch of Swaziland / Eswatini received dining room and lounge furniture made of gold as birthday gifts it is reported that children collapsed with hunger in their school because the government had not paid for food for them.

 The kingdom had previously been warned to expect children to starve because the Swazi Government had not paid its suppliers for the food that is distributed free of charge at schools.
 The shortage is reported to be widespread across the kingdom.

-The on Thursday (7 June 2018) that at least eight children had collapsed through hunger at of KaKholwane Primary School.
+The Times of Swaziland, reported on Thursday (7 June 2018) that at least eight children had collapsed through hunger at of KaKholwane Primary School.

 It reported the school’s headteacher Smangele Mtsefwa, saying it was because of a lack of food at the school.